idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 ## Cloning MOOSE

 !style! halign=left
-Follow the below instructions, and replace `cluster_name` placeholder with either `lemhi` or `sawtooth` accordingly.
+Follow the below instructions, and replace all occurrences of `cluster_name` with either `lemhi`, `sawtooth`, or `bitterroot` accordingly with the machine you chose to operate on.
 !style-end!

-!alert! warning title=Replace +'cluster_name'+ accordingly!
+!alert! warning title=Replace occurrences of +'cluster_name'+ accordingly!
-[!ac](INL) [!ac](HPC) machines use a shared home directory structure (things you create/do on Lemhi will be available on Sawtooth).
-If you do not separate your projects directory based on the cluster you are operating on (or some other identifier), you risk developing under one environment and then executing on another.
-Mistakes like this will cause the odd failure and cost you time to solve/fix.
+The results of your activity is shared amongst all [!ac](INL) [!ac](HPC) cluster machines.
+Therefore it is important to use a directory naming convention to separate your work as you jump from cluster to cluster.
+Example: if you are operating on `Sawtooth` you should also operate while in `~/sawtooth/projects`.
 !alert-end!

 !style! halign=left